githb-ac-org/content-cat/README.md

 # Content Cat

-AI-powered image and video generation platform with a visual workflow builder.
+AI-powered image and video generation platform with a visual workflow builder by Ken Kai.

 ## Features